michael-a-davis/tiny-island/NOTES.md

 # Release Notes
+### Alpha 1.1.1
+Added a rock texture and a pick tool to mine them out of the ground.

 ### Alpha 1.1.0
 Some big changes in this version.
 The list includes:
 - Major CSS cleanup and additions to make the site more responsive